Need some book suggestions for your reluctant boy reader?

 Nathan Hale’s Hazardous Tales is another series my kids just consume!!
 My boys are history buffs(due in part to these books!) and graphic novel lovers – so these fit the bill.

-Like anything with parenting, you just have to try these books and see what sticks!
+Kids have to see reading as a fun activity in order for them to pick up a book.
+Like anything with parenting, you just have to try and see what sticks!

 Do let me know which ones turn out to be your kids new favorites!

 Come on over to Instagram and continue the conversation.